JohnW876/johnwithey1/README.md

 ### Needs of the user:
 * View the artist’s work in an easily accessible way.
 * Be able to easily find information on the artist and the services they offer.
-* Be able to follow the artists progress over time.
+* Be able to follow the artist's progress over time.
 * To keep up to date with news of the artist and their work.
 * Be able to follow the artist on social media platforms.
 * Be able to make contact with the artist to ask questions or to make enquiries.